-Category Description Basis for recognising expected credit losses (ECL) Performing The counterparty has a low risk of default and does not have any past-due amounts.
+Category Description Basis for recognising ECL Performing The counterparty has a low risk of default and does not have any past-due amounts.
 12-month ECL Doubtful Amount is >30 days past due or there has been a significant increase in credit risk since initial recognition.
 Lifetime ECL - not credit-impaired In default Amount is >90 days past due or there is evidence indicating the asset is credit-impaired.
 Lifetime ECL - credit-impaired Write-off There is evidence indicating that the debtor is in severe financial difficulty and the Group has no realistic prospect of recovery.
 Amount is written off

-The assessment of the credit quality and exposure to credit risk of the Group's trade and other receivables has been disclosed in Notes 8 and 9 respectively.
+The assessment of the credit quality and exposure to credit risk of the Group's trade and other receivables has been disclosed in Notes 9 and 10 respectively.